Heaven

 Trying to make the buildings (background) symmetrical, for the man (foreground) is asymmetrical.

-According to the Zohar, both good and evil originate within God.
+According to the Zohar (text of the Jewish Kabbalah), both good and evil originate within God.
 When a balance exists between the divine polar opposites, goodness flows into the world.
 However, if an imbalance occurs, evil lashes out.
 Human actions affect this divine equilibrium, determining the manifestation of either good or evil.

 Feb.16, 2022

-Attempting to make dense fine crackles in the sky, because a phrase from Paul Celan really speaks to me: “hare-pelt sky” ...Unfortunately, hare’s pelt doesn’t seem to work on my sky...
+Tried to make fine, dense crackles in the sky, inspired by a phrase from Paul Celan: “hare-pelt sky.”
+But it turns out, a hare’s pelt doesn’t quite work on my sky.

 Feb.
 19, 2022

-女媧補天 (Nüwa, the mother goddess of Chinese mythology, patched the holes in Heaven).
-Does this imply that there are walls in Heaven?
-Or even, Heaven itself is a wall?
+女媧補天 Nüwa, the mother goddess in Chinese mythology, patched the holes in Heaven.
+Does this suggest that Heaven has walls?
+Or maybe, Heaven is a wall itself?

 Feb.
 24, 2022

-In the news, a Ukrainian woman told a Russian soldier to “Put sunflower seeds in your pocket so they grow when you die.
+In the news, a Ukrainian woman yells at a Russian soldier, “Put sunflower seeds in your pocket so they grow when you die.”